-The extreme clarity and simplicity of design are reflected in a rational construction but at the same time evocative and poetic.
+The extreme clarity and simplicity of the design materialize in a rational but at the same time evocative and poetic realization.

 The building is implanted on an old wooden pier near Grândola, Portuguese town of 14.901 inhabitants, located in the district of Setúbal.
 Uses for the recycled wood structure, already worn from weather and years go by, it naturally integrates in the rural setting, with its own identity, the wood will continue to change over time, but continuing to belong strictly to the place.

-The two huts were assembled in the laboratory and then transported to the site, but integration with the landscape is perfect, Looking at the pictures it seems that they are there forever ...
+The two huts were assembled in the laboratory and then transported to the site, but integration with the landscape is perfect, looking at the images it seems that they have always been there ...

-conceived as retreat to spend time by the riverThe project is realized in two small spaces, a lounge with kitchen and a bedroom with a small bathroom and a shower outside.
+conceived as retreat to spend time by the river, the project is carried out in two minimal spaces, a living room with kitchen and a bedroom with a small bathroom and a shower outside.

 The shape of the project that poetically alludes to the concept of home is determined by variable slope roofs that simply and effectively, underline the functions, integrated into small spaces available, the entire hotel is only 26 sqm.